Have you ever been in a large meeting, a room filled with sharp, creative minds and yet, at the end of the hour, you

 This is what I like to refer to as “too many cooks in the kitchen”–there are simply too many people in the room to effectively and efficiently make decisions.
 Sometimes you’ll have higher-ups who want to be in every meeting and, in the rare instance they actually attend, intimidate great ideas into submission.
 Or just as bad, there are the times when too many people show up to influence a cool, new project, using up precious time to provide competing opinions without reaching consensus.
 Sound familiar?

 Coming from a background of agencies both big (1400+ employees) and small (fewer than 12), I’ve learned there’s an art to balancing those who would like to be there and those who really need to be there to get things done.
 Some experts say including between 2 and 7 people in your meetings is the ideal range, but you can’t always find the right 4.6 people to join.

 Despite all the conference room chaos, I’ve found two solid ways to “free up the kitchen.”

 - If you must include a large number of people in the decision-making phase of a project, host a smaller pre-meeting with key team members representing crucial areas of the larger team.
 In this smaller meeting, you can speak freely and be less formal but come to a consensus quicker.
 The meeting can even be done as a lunch or happy hour outside of the office to keep it causal and eliminate pop-ins from others—including naysaying leadership.
-You can then meet with the larger group armed with recommendations and guardrails for a more rational and effective meeting.
+You can then meet with the larger group armed with recommendations and guardrails for a more rational and productive meetings.
 You will have already been able to eliminate the less viable options, identify the frontrunners, and be armed with reasons why to keep the meeting on track.
 Early in my career, I worked with a leader in my company who was very negative and would often cut down other’s ideas.
 The pre-meetings helped by letting the team share their out-of-the-box ideas and prepare our arguments to defend our ideas.